ThePalaceProject/circulation/README.md

 The docker functionality is included in a `docker` factor that can be added to the environment.
 To run an environment with a particular factor you add it to the end of the environment.

-Test with Python 3.8 using docker containers for the services.
+Test circulation with Python 3.8 using docker containers for the services.
 ```
-tox -e py38-docker
+tox -e py38-circulation-docker
 ```

 ### Local services